Dasharo/docs/docs/variants/workstation/installation-manual.md

 use __*sudo*__ in each command.

 1. Install flashrom v1.1 or newer with your distribution's package manager if you don't have it installed yet.
-If your distro doesn't provide flashrom, you can build it yourself using [this instruction](https://www.flashrom.org/Downloads).
+If your distro doesn't provide flashrom or provides an outdated one, you can build it yourself using [this instruction](https://www.flashrom.org/Downloads).
 2. Back your firmware image up with: `sudo flashrom -p internal -r bios_backup.bin` (be sure flashrom doesn't report any errors like below).